Frank Pellegrino Sr., Frank Pellegrino Jr., Ron Straci, And Nicole Grimes

 Payard Patisserie & Bistro

-A night at Rao’s Las Vegas is a truly a magical experience.
-Whether in New York, or at the Las Vegas restaurant inside Caesars Palace Las Vegas, the Rao's family makes sure you feel as if yours is the only table in the room.
-The greatness of the food stems from the dishes’ fresh, high-quality ingredients, such as house-roasted red peppers, freshly grated Pecorino-Romano and Parmigiano-Reggiano cheeses, Felipo Berio olive oil and certified San Marzano plum tomatoes imported from Italy.
+At each visit, the Rao's family wants it to feel as if yours is the only table in the room.
+The impeccable Southern Italian fare stems from the dishes' high-quality ingredients, such as house-roasted red peppers, freshly grated Pecorino-Romano and Parmigiano-Reggiano cheeses, Felipo Berio olive oil and certified San Marzano plum tomatoes imported from Italy.
 For more than 115 years, that's the way the family has cooked in their iconic New York kitchen, and tradition is alive and well at their Las Vegas restaurant.

 "If you are an Italian food fan, I would highly recommend checking out Rao's for a nice dinner in Las Vegas."